holmrenser/IOGA/README.md

   --The 'machine name' option is no longer relevant

   --A final step that blasts the assembly agains the input reference to filter out contigs with no hits at all is still required

+  --random subsampling to counter excessive coverage is not implemented